theobald-software/kb.theobald-software.github.io/content/_sap/port-creation-error.md

 **Reason:**

-SAP tries to create a port with a portnumber which is already existing in the Table EDIPORT.
+SAP tries to create a port with a port number which is already existing in the Table EDIPORT.
 This is a bug in the SAP process.
-This behaviour is also described in the SAP Note - 110849 - "Error during insert in port table" (create source system).
+This behavior is also described in the SAP Note - 110849 - "Error during insert in port table" (create source system).

 **Solution:**